 Siege: How General Washington Kicked the British Out of Boston and Launched a Revolution by Roxane Orgill

 The Revolutionary War, told as a series of poems?
-OK, I’m enough of a lit nerd to think that’s pretty cool, but I wasn’t sure Sarah would love it, given her general “just the facts” mentality.
+OK, I’m enough of a lit nerd to think that’s pretty cool, but I wasn’t sure Ashar would love it, given her general “just the facts” mentality.
 But we ended up having a great time and coming up with some great conversation points.

 - What’s an acrostic poem?
-This isn’t a life lesson by any means, but there were multiple acrostics in the book, and Sarah and I worked together to create an acrostic poem about ways in which she’s kind of a hero herself, using the letters of her name as the first lines.
+This isn’t a life lesson by any means, but there were multiple acrostics in the book, and Ashar and I worked together to create an acrostic poem about ways in which she’s kind of a hero herself, using the letters of her name as the first lines.

 - What made George Washington a good leader of the Revolution?
 We think it’s because he was willing to think outside the box – for instance, by letting black people into his decimated army to bolster his forces, even going against his advisors to do so.